faerber-lab/faerber-lab.github.io/_pages/teaching.md

 5. **Discuss** the ethical considerations and societal impacts of deploying LLMs.

 #### **Prerequisites**
-To get the most out of this course, students should have:
 - Prior knowledge of **Introduction to Machine Learning** or an equivalent course.
 - A **basic understanding of neural networks**.
 - **Programming experience in Python**.